And my understanding urges

 - Longest Pregnancy Ever: Ilmatar carried Väinämöinen for centuries.

-- MacGuffin: The Sampo is an archetypical example.
-It is a powerful magical artifact that everyone covets, but it is never actually described.
+- MacGuffin: The Sampo is a powerful magical artifact that everyone covets, but it is never actually described.
 It has been depicted as pretty much everything from a sword to a pitcher.
 The most common interpretation is that Sampo is a mill that produces money, grain and salt out of thin air.

 - The mythological Sampo (as opposed to the Sampo from The Kalevala) is most often interpreted as a pillar that holds the sky up (with Pohjantähti (Polaris, the North Star) as the pin that fastens it to the sky).
 That would also relate to the mill imagery as both turn around.
 Supporting this theory is the alternate name "sammas", an old word meaning pillar, and the connection to the north where the these kinds of world trees and pillars are often located in northern mythology (understandably so, since in the northern hemisphere the sky appears to spin around its northernmost point) and the references to the multicoloured lid which is a phrase also connected to the sky (which is even in modern Finnish often symbolically referred to as a "lid").
 Also, both the sky and Sampo were made by Ilmarinen.
 Apparently there are also songs that refer to the "roots" of Sampo, connecting it to the world tree idea.
 (There is also a separate World Tree type of story, or at least something close, in The Kalevala.)
 However even if this theory is true, it was in later folk stories reinterpreted as an object and the original meaning was lost.
 In any case it's an allegory for good fortune.